abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     a % b  = [4 3 2 1]
     a ** b = [537824 279841  32768   1681]

-!!!
-Info ""
 Note that the multiplication is not a matrix multiplication.
 We will discuss matrix operations below.

 The arrays must have the same shape.
 If they do not, NumPy will apply the broadcasting rules.

 ## **Broadcasting**

-!!!
-Info ""
 In general, when NumPy expects arrays of the same shape but finds that this is not the case, it applies the so-called broadcasting rules:

 ### **First rule**

-!!!
-Info ""
 If the arrays do not have the same rank, then a 1 will be prepended to the smaller ranking arrays until their ranks match.

 ```py
 h = np.arange(5).reshape(1, 1, 5)